raharrasy/RL2019-BaseCodes/Exercise3/README.md

       episodeNumber += 1
 ```

 During training, ensure that the port numbers of the different environments that you've initialized are different.
 If you use the same port numbers, one of the environment will not get initialized and you will get an error.
-Additionally, you'd also like the seeds of different environment to be different.
+Additionally, you'd also like the seeds of different environments to be different.
 This allows you to have different state distributions across different environments which provides a more stable gradient update for the agents.

 ### The HFO environment